jameswilson/ckeditor_image2/README.md

 Installation
 ------------

-1. Ensure the Wysiwyg API or the CKEditor module is installed and configured.
+1. Enable and configure the Wysiwyg API or the CKEditor module.

-2. Ensure CKEditor Standard or Full package is downloaded from ckeditor.com and installed to the `sites/all/libraries` folder.
+2. Download the CKEditor Standard or Full package from ckeditor.com and and placed in the `sites/all/libraries` folder.

 3. Download and install this module.